10 Things to do in Wymondham

 #9 See Kett’s Oak

 Located alongside the B1172 road between Wymondham and Hethersett, stands an ancient and historically significant oak tree, known as Kett’s Oak (Quercus robur).
-This venerable oak is steeped in history, serving as the very spot where, in 1549, Robert Kett and his brother William addressed a gathering of men during the infamous Kett’s Rebellion.
+This venerable oak was the very spot where, in 1549, Robert Kett and his brother William addressed a gathering of men during the infamous Kett’s Rebellion.

 Their grievances were fuelled by concerns over the enclosure of common lands and the soaring cost of living.
-Unfortunately, the rebellion met its downfall, resulting in the execution of several rebels, including Robert and William Kett.
+Unfortunately, the rebellion was unsuccessful and several of the rebels, including Robert and William Kett, were hung to death.
 Remarkably, nine of the rebels met their fate here at this tree.

 *If you want to visit another important location from Kett’s Rebellion, check out Kett’s Heights in Norwich.